code-423n4/2022-04-backed/README.md

 3. Composability: borrowers get Borrow Tickets and lenders get Lend Tickets.
 Control flows query for the current owner of these ticket, rather than a static borrower/lender address.
 For example, when a loan is repaid, the funds go to the Lend Ticket holder, whoever that happens to be at the moment of that transaction.
 4. Perpetual lender buyout: a lender can be boughtout at any time by a new lender who meets the existing terms and beats at least one term by at least 10%, e.g. 10% longer duration, 10% higher loan amount, 10% lower interest.
 The new lender pays the previous lender their principal + any interest owed.
 The loan duration restarts on buyout.

-**Note** this audit is focused on just a portion of the code, exclusing contracts used for generating on-chain art for the lend and borrow tickets.
+**Note** this audit is focused on just a portion of the code, excluding contracts used for generating on-chain art for the lend and borrow tickets.
 Only the contracts listed in the table above are in scope.

 ### Detail
 #### Walkthrough